JoeBwonKenobi/Floral_Sales_Project/README.md

 - As expected, the months that have major holidays (Christmas, Valentine's day, and mother's day) are the busiest year over year.
-- March and April seem to consistantly be the slower months year over year.
+- March, April, June and July seem to consistantly be the slower months year over year.

 ## **Monthly Order Type Grand Total**